-- profitable dance evenings and concerts were held, a theatre group practiced, gymnastics competitions were held, a jazz ensemble practiced and many more activities took place.
+Social and societal life has always been active in Raeküla.
+The school building at Lembitu 1 slowly turned into a cultural centre where - especially in the 1930's - profitable dance evenings and concerts were held, a theatre group practiced, gymnastics competitions were held, a jazz ensemble practiced and many more activities took place.
 In 1924 the Red Cross Youth organization and club "Lootus" were founded, there were also sports association "Tervis", health association "Vaprus", youth association "Koit" and unions "Noored Kotkad" and "Kodutütred".

-Thus it is not surprising that in 1924 the Pärnu Volunteer Firefighting Association, Raeküla division bagan its work.
+Thus it is not surprising that in 1924 the Pärnu Volunteer Firefighting Association Raeküla division bagan its work.
 At first the fire station was situated on the corner of present Merimetsa and Olevi Street, but in 1939 a new department building was built on the corner of Merimetsa and Lembitu Street.

-August Edgar Peet shared his memories in 2018: "There was this square, still is, where outdoor parties were held.
-On the corner of Merimetsa and Lembitu there was the fire station building, with a tower where the firemen practiced climbing up and down and where the fire hoses were laid to dry.
+August Edgar Peet shared hi memories in 2018: "There was this square, still is, and there were outdoor parties there.
+On the corner of Merimetsa and Lembitu there was the fire station building, such with a tower where the firemen practiced climbing up and down and where the fire hoses were laid to dry.
 And then there was the garage and the truck.
-Inside the house there was a flat, with a telephone inside.
+And such a flat, with a telephone inside.
 My grandmother on my father's side was a guard there.
-When a fire broke loose she activated the siren which resounded through the whole of Raeküla.
-Then the driver and the firemen ran out together and drove out to extinguish the fire."
+When fire broke loose she sounded the siren so that the whole Raeküla echoed back.
+Then the driver and the firemen ran together and drove out to extinguish the fire."

 A life-long inhabitant of Raeküla, Eili Laanela had noted that the fire brigade was an important promoter of local cultural and social life.
 There was a tradition of spring and autumn parties.
-At these parties the firemen demonstrated their skills and invited men from the audience to try out their strength.
-Nowadays the station building with a tower has been replaced by a detached house, square behind the house in Lembitu Street that the locals call the Linden park, due to the linden trees planted there, is still visible.
-It is said that the firemen who planted the trees had put notes with their names under the trees while planting.
+At these parties the firemen demonstrated their skills and invited men from the audience to try out their strenght.

+Nowadays the station building with a tower has been replaced by a detached house, the square behind the house in Lembitu Street that the locals call the Linden park due to the linden trees planted there is still there.
+It is said that the firemen that planted the trees had put notes with their names under the trees while planting.